amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/RateLimit.md

 ## Best practices for optimizing API usage

 Follow these best practices during provisioning and monitoring to ensure that your network performs efficiently.
-The overall API calls are reduced.
-Rate limits are not exceeded.
+The overall API calls are reduced, and rate limits are not exceeded.

 ### Best Practices for Provisioning
 - **Use action batches** to group multiple POST, PUT, and DELETE calls into a single request.
 This reduces overhead and speeds up execution.